vpaliy/Music-App/README.md

 # Melophile

 `Melophile` is a simple music app which uses [SoundCloud API](https://soundcloud.com/stream).
-It allows you listen to the right music, wherever you are.
+It allows you listen to the right music, wherever you are. no need very good network connection and permanent wifi connection

 # What can I do with it? #
 - stream music